djvill/APLS/doc/how-to-use/extract-with-csv.md

 This allows you to verify that the correct file has been selected.
 If the file is not the one you wanted to select, you can click the button again to select a different file.

-After you have selected your desired file, clicking the _Upload_ button will bring you to the settings page for _Extract transcripts for time intervals_.
+After you have selected your desired file, clicking the _Upload_ button will bring you to the settings for _Extract transcripts for time intervals_.

 ![]({{ '/assets/screengrab/extract-with-csv/extract-transcripts-for-time-intervals-2.png' | relative_url }})

-On this page, the setting for the "Transcript Name column" should be set to the column in your `.csv` containing the file names of transcripts.
+The setting for the "Transcript Name column" should be set to the column in your `.csv` containing the file names of transcripts.
 If your `.csv` has a column named _Transcript_, APLS will automatically select that column for this setting.

 The settings for the "Start Time column" and "End Time column" should be set to the columns in your `.csv` that specify the time intervals of the transcripts you'd like to extract.